nickesc/projectStarfish/README.md

 >
 > #### "But to that one, it made all the difference in the world."

-In the final game, the idea is you'll play as the old man, trying out the child's point-of-view and throwing in as many starfish as he can.
+In the final game, the idea is you play as the old man, trying out the child's point-of-view and throwing in as many starfish as he can.

 There will also be significantly more obstacles, including boosting obstacles, trampoline obstacles, boat obstacles and shells as currency.
 Shells will be used to purchase upgrades to do things like increase your time limit, increase your max power, and increase your number of throws.